memery1446/DexAggregator/README.md

 ## Quick Start

-Go try the deployed URDEX on the Sepolia blockchain!
+Interact with the deployed URDEX on Sepolia with just a few clicks:
-   - Get TK1 and TK2 from the URDEX token faucetand
+   - Get TK1 and TK2 from the URDEX token faucet
-   - Learn how to import tokens into your metamask
+   - Import the tokens into your metamask
    - Exetute and observe swaps
    - Observe pricechanges, market dynamics and transaction history
    - See a breakdown of where the gas fee is spent